-You will be eligible to receive a co-contribution from the Federal Government up to a maximum amount (\$500 in 2013-2014, 2014-2015 and 2015-2016) if:
+You will be eligible to receive a co-contribution from the Federal Government up to a maximum amount (\$500 in 2016-2017) if:

-- you make one or more eligible personal super contributions by 30 June of a financial year; - your total income is less than the prescribed amount (\$48,516 for 2013-2014, \$49,488 for 2014-2015 and \$50,454 in 2015-2016).
-Co-contribution income thresholds from previous financial years can be found here; - 10% of your income is from employment sources, such as an employer or running your own business; - you are 71 years or younger; and

-• you lodge your income tax return.
+- you make one or more eligible personal super contributions by 30 June of a financial year; - your total income is less than the prescribed amount (\$51,021 in 2016-2017).
+Cocontribution income thresholds from previous financial years can be found here; - 10% of your income is from employment sources, such as an employer or running your own business; - you are 71 years or younger; - you did not hold a temporary visa at any time during the financial year (unless you are a New Zealand citizen or it was a prescribed visa); and - you lodge your income tax return.